 Notice the strength of Kant's claim: we make nature possible.
 We do not make the noumenal world possible.
 But, nature is not a property or aspect of the noumenal world.
 It is a result of our structuring the raw data of experience that we are given in intuition.

 We intuit the world in space and time.

-But space and time, besides being forms of intuition, are also intuited themselves.
+But space and time do double duty.
+Besides being forms of intuition, they are themselves intuited.